Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Should you buy the Galaxy Watch or the Watch 4 Classic?

 When it comes to the Galaxy Watch 4 vs. Watch 4 Classic, I like the Classic a bit better.
-There aren't massive differences between it and the 4, but the inclusion of the rotating bezel alone makes navigating through Wear OS 3 considerably more pleasurable, and when you're using your watch constantly throughout the day, that little bit of speed increase helps.
+There aren't massive differences between it and the 4, but the inclusion of the rotating bezel alone makes navigating through Wear OS 3 considerably more pleasurable.
+When you're using your watch constantly throughout the day, that little bit of speed increase helps.

 Does the Watch 4 support custom watch bands?

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.